New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 How can I find out if the courses offered at my university meet the subject requirements for admission?

-The academic subject requirements were updated as of the 2021 admission cycle and are fewer and less specific than in the pre-2021 admission years.
-Note that you need only 1st and 2nd year courses, although upper year courses, covering a broad range of subject material, are also acceptable.
+Note that you need only 1st and 2nd year courses although upper year courses, covering a broad range of subject material, are also acceptable.
 There are some important restrictions you must make note of as explained in the Academic Requirements section.
 We also provide a table with examples of acceptable course codes at all Ontario universities (and some non-Ontario) universities.
-This provides examples of course that are typically included as part of most Life and Physical science degree programs.
+This provides examples of first and second year courses that are typically included as part of most Life and Physical science degree programs.

 Also, please note that although we are happy to provide needed guidance, due to time and resource limitations, the Faculty cannot conduct formal reviews of academic qualifications until after an official application has been submitted.
 Applicants are required to carefully compare the courses completed with the published information to determine, to the best of their ability, whether or not the subjects align.